 Appropriate subjects for this trial are adults over the age of 18 who have given written consent to participate in a clinical trial and have purchased the Vielight Neuro 3 with the understanding that they can elect to receive an 80% refund of the purchase price should they return the unit in good working order within 6 months of purchase.
 Subjects do not receive any additional compensation for their participation in this study.
-Subjects will be provided with a brief report of their QEEG analysis results which is a $2000 value.
+Subjects will be provided with a comparative report of their QEEG analysis results which is a $2000 value.

 The research is critically important to marketing as I'm sure you know so this strategy is essentially bootstrapping the collection of reliable electrophysiological data regarding basic level connectivity measures and clinical/performance data outcomes.
 I think it will add improved outcomes and greater engagement leverage to therapeutic, consultation and coaching relationships by providing a safe, easily deployed, direct and efficient neurobiological intervention along with your current neuromodulation and coaching techniques.

 Greicius,M.D.,Supekar,K.,Menon,V.,Dougherty,R.F.,2009.
 Resting-state functional connectivity reflects structural connectivity in the default modenetwork.Cereb.Cortex 19,72–78.